 Alberta Reads Provincial Book Club

-The BPAA is pleased to announce the second shortlist for the Alberta Reads Book Club – this time featuring 6 intriguing non-fiction titles!
+The BPAA is pleased to announce the third Alberta Reads Book Club pick and the other shortlisted titles – all of which are non-fiction.

 All of the winning and shortlisted titles are available digitally at Alberta public libraries through the Read Alberta eBooks and Prairie Indigenous eBook Collections.
 They are also available through local bookstores across Canada.

 November-December 2020 Alberta Reads Book Club Title

 The winning title for this round of the Alberta Reads Book Club is…

 Published by NeWest Press

 Laced with humour and revelation, Anne Wheeler’s creative non-fiction stories tell of her serendipitous journey in the seventies, when she broke with tradition and found her own way to becoming a filmmaker and raconteur.

 Join this celebrated screenwriter and director as she travels south of Mombasa after calling off her wedding; attempts to gain acceptance in a male-dominated film collective; travels to India to visit friends who are devoted to a radical Master, and ultimately discovers her sense of purpose and passion close to home, sharing stories that would otherwise be lost about ordinary people living extraordinary lives.

 Taken by the Muse: On the Path to Becoming a Filmmaker is a must-read for anyone open to exploring the possibilities of who they are and what they might do with their lives – and for those who love a good story told with integrity and warmth.